 If you cannot choose your preferred method, you must write to the tax collector in your municipality.

-The deadline depends on when you receive your tax assessment notice.
+The deadline for changing the account number depends on when you receive your tax assessment notice.
 Make sure to do this well in advance of when you expect your tax assessment notice.
-If you’re too late, your tax refund will be deposited in the account you find stated in your tax return.
+If you’re too late, the money will be deposited in the account you find stated in your tax return.

 If you cannot register your preferred account number electronically, you must write to the tax collector in your municipality.